Test Scores and Passing Standards

 Back to Top

-Test takers who do not pass may request score verification.
-Score verification services can be requested through your ETS testing account or by completing the Score Verification Request form (PDF) and mailing it to the address on the form with the correct payment.
-Requests are limited to a one-time score verification for any one test.
+Test takers who do not pass may request score review.
+Score review services can be requested through your ETS testing account or by completing the Score Review Request form (PDF) and mailing it to the address on the form with the correct payment.
+Requests are limited to a one-time score review for any one test.
 See Fees for Tests and Related Services for information about payment.
 Your request must be submitted online or received within 3 months of the test date.

-The results of the score verification process will be available within four to six weeks after receipt of the request and payment.
-In the event that the score verification process results in a change in your score, you will be notified, the score verification fee will be refunded and a corrected score report will be posted to your ETS testing account and transmitted to TEA.
+The results of the score review process will be available within four to six weeks after receipt of the request and payment.
+In the event that the score review process results in a change in your score, whether up or down, you will be notified, the score review fee will be refunded and a corrected score report will be posted to your ETS testing account and transmitted to TEA.
 If the original score is confirmed, you will be notified and your fee will not be refunded.

 Expanded Diagnostic Feedback Service

-The Expanded Diagnostic Feedback service offers a comprehensive review of examinees' responses by selected scoring leaders in order to provide detailed and customized feedback identifying the specific problem areas that most contributed to their nonpassing scores.
-This service is available to all examinees with nonpassing scores for TASC (072) and TASC-ASL (073) exams taken during the 2012-13 testing year.
+The Expanded Diagnostic Feedback service offers a comprehensive review of test takers' responses by selected scoring leaders in order to provide detailed and customized feedback identifying the specific problem areas that most contributed to their nonpassing scores.
+This service is available to all test takers with nonpassing scores for TASC (072) and TASC-ASL (073) exams taken during the 2015-16 testing year.